TheImagingSource/tiscamera/doc/pages/tutorial.rst

 The easiest approach is to use an appsink.
 The appsink element will call a function for each new image it receives.

-To enable image retrieval the following steps need to be taken.
+To enable image retrieval, the following steps need to be taken.

 .. tabs::